treeverse/lakeFS/docs/integrations/spark.md

 ## Use the lakeFS-specific Hadoop FileSystem

+ If you're using lakeFS on top of S3, this mode will enhance your application's performance.
-In this mode, the Spark application will read and write directly from the underlying object store, significantly increasing application scalability and performance by reducing the load on the lakeFS server.
+In this mode, Spark will read and write objects directly from S3, reducing the load on the lakeFS server.
 It will still access the lakeFS server for metadata operations.

+Since data will not be sent to the lakeFS server, using this mode maximizes data security.

 After configuring the lakeFS Hadoop FileSystem below, use URIs of the form `lakefs://example-repo/ref/path/to/data` to interact with your data on lakeFS.